kamu-data/kamu-cli/DEVELOPER.md

        ```
    4. Note that [arrow-digest](https://github.com/kamu-data/arrow-digest) is our repo versioned in lockstep with `arrow`, so if the right version of it is missing - you should update it as well
 6. If some updates prove to be difficult - ticket them up and leave a `# TODO:` comment in `Cargo.toml`
-7. Run `cargo update` again to to pull in any minor releases that were affected by your upgrades
+7. Run `cargo update` again to pull in any minor releases that were affected by your upgrades
 8. Run `cargo deny check` to audit new dependencies for duplicates and security advisories
 9. (Optional) Periodically run `cargo clean` to prevent your `target` dir from growing too big